 Sources & Citations

-- Centers for Disease Control and Prevention, Health information for Travelers to Thailand.
-Available at: https://wwwnc.cdc.gov/travel/destinations/traveler/none/thailand?s_cid=ncezid-dgmq-travel-single-001 [accessed 29 May 2018].
+- Centres for Disease Control and Prevention.
+Travelers’ Health – Thailand.
+Available at: https://wwwnc.cdc.gov/travel/destinations/traveler/none/thailand [accessed 16 April 2020].

 - Centres for Disease Control and Prevention.
-Traveller’s Health Pack Smart.
-Available at: https://wwwnc.cdc.gov/travel/page/pack-smart [accessed 16 July 2018].
+Traveler’s Health Pack Smart.
+Available at: https://wwwnc.cdc.gov/travel/page/pack-smart [accessed 16 April 2020].